 Woohoo!
 I was now a qualified Chartered Accountant.

-How Did I Deal With The Entire Situation of CA After Engineering?
+Dealing With The Entire Situation of CA After Engineering

 - My family was the reason behind me taking it up as I mentioned above and they were the ones that got me going.